-Additionally, this section would revise STP sub-allocations to include four population segments, up from three in current law, thereby providing mid-size counties with populations between 50,000 and 200,000 greater control over project selection.
 To increase transparency, this section would require states to establish a process to coordinate with MPOs representing urbanized areas and to describe how funds will be allocated to urbanized areas between FY 2022 and FY 2025.
 It would also require a state, before obligating funds to counties of 50,000 or below, to consult with any regional transportation planning organizations that represent the area.
-This section would establish a new technical assistance program for counties over 200,000 to facilitate successful project delivery.
-Finally, as amended, it would ensure that funds for communities below 5,000 receiving funds could use those funds on local roads.
+Finally, this section would establish a new technical assistance program for counties over 200,000 to facilitate successful project delivery.